Acupressure Points for Sciatica Pain: A Step-by-Step Guide

 What Is Sciatica?

-Sciatica refers to pain that radiates along the path of the sciatic nerve.
+Sciatica, characterized by pain radiating down the leg, often stems from compression of the sciatic nerve.
 This nerve branches from your lower back through your hips, buttocks, and down each leg.
 Typically, sciatica affects only one side of your body.

 It commonly occurs when a herniated disk, bone spur on the spine, narrowing of the spine (spinal stenosis) compresses part of the nerve or piriformis syndrome.